kai687/sphinxawesome-theme/docs/how-to/customize.md

 ---
 html_meta:
   description: |
-    Adapt the theme to your needs by adding custom styles, using custom layouts, or changing the default templates.
+    Adapt the Awesome Theme to your needs by adding custom styles, using custom layouts, or changing the default templates.
 ---